Jirinrin/AYA/README.md

 - Also expose 'path' thingy in for every item callback
 - Make sure there are no 'any's in the project: custom types that are based on some other type
 - And clone objects and such
-- Get .help for only a specific command
 - In .help for all commands does not show deep versions, only appends `-deep version available`